linode/docs/docs/websites/varnish/use-varnish-with-nginx-to-serve-cached-wordpress-content-over-ssl-on-debian-8.md

 	*   `ssl_session_cache   shared:SSL:20m;` creates a cache shared between all worker processes that has 20 MB.
 This cache is used to store SSL session parameters so as to avoid SSL handshakes for parallel and subsequent connections.
 1MB can store about 4000 sessions, so adjust this cache size according to the expected traffic for your website.
 	*   `ssl_session_timeout 60m;` specifies the ssl session cache timeout.
 Here it's set to 60 minutes, but it can be decreased or increased, depending on traffic and hardware resources.
-	*   `ssl_prefer_server_ciphers   on;` means that when a SSL connection is established the server ciphers should be preferred over client ciphers.
+	*   `ssl_prefer_server_ciphers   on;` means that when a SSL connection is established, the server ciphers should be preferred over client ciphers.
 	*   `add_header Strict-Transport-Security "max-age=31536000";` tells web browsers they should only interact with this server using a secure HTTPS connection.
 The `max-age` specifies in seconds what period of time the site is willing to accept HTTPS-only connections.
 	*   `add_header X-Content-Type-Options nosniff;` this header tells the browser not to override the response content type.
 So, if the server says the content is text, the browser will render it as text.
 	*   `proxy_pass http://127.0.0.1:80;` this directive proxies all SSL traffic to Varnish which listens on port 80.